anaray/compute/README.md

 1. capability to create/initialize computes in different physical machines.
 2. capability to create multiple instances of same computes in order to accomodate load(fan-in or fan-out).

+Writing a compute:
+1. Define a Compute struct.
+2. Have a initializer function.
+3. Have the struct implement Computes interface
+4. Args argument in Execute method provides
+	a) Incoming channel
+	b) Outgoing channel
+	c) a WaitGroup
+	d) Container to put configurations.
+	e) a Logger